Last week I concluded several times that triggers are BAD. Certainly, they can be.

 At his peak, this pitcher was a match-winner.
 He had to get back there.

 The psychologist introduced a trigger action linked to his memory exercises.
-They practised for hours in the office.
+They practiced for hours in the office.
 On the field, standing on the mound, before every pitch, he would release the ball into his mitt and gently touch his middle finger to his thumb.
-Positive thoughts flooded through his mind, washed over his body and coursed through his veins.
+Positive thoughts flooded through his mind, washed over his body, and coursed through his veins.
 The Champ was back!